GENERAL ASSEMBLY OF NORTH CAROLINA

 (b1) When required by the

-shall furnish to the Commissioner his or her consent to a criminal history
+furnish to the Commissioner his or her consent to a criminal history record

-record check and a set of his or her fingerprints in a form acceptable to the
+check and a set of his or her fingerprints in a form acceptable to the Commissioner.

-Commissioner.
-Refusal to consent to a criminal history record check may
+Refusal to consent to a criminal history record check may constitute grounds

 (c) Licenses issued under this Article are not assignable.
 Control of a licensee shall not be acquired through a stock purchase or other device without the prior written consent of the Commissioner.
 The Commissioner shall not give written consent if the Commissioner finds that any of the grounds for denial, revocation, or suspension of a license pursuant to G.S.
 53-243.12 are applicable to the acquiring person."